Run Nginx As A Windows Service with FireDaemon Pro

 - (Optional) CPU Bindings: To run the application on a specific CPU, specify the appropriate CPU in this field.

 Now click on the Events tab.
 Append a new Termination Event.
-This is where we set up Nginx to stop gracefully when we shut down the service.
+This is where we set up Nginx to stop gracefully when the FireDaemon Pro service is shut down.

 Lastly, click the Save and Close (ie. the tick) button on the toolbar.
 If the service's Startup Type is set to Automatic or Automatic (Delayed-Start), it will start immediately.

-Point your browser at the Nginx instance to ensure it is up and running.
-If you have issues, refer to the FireDaemon debug log file, Windows Event Viewer and the Nginx log files.
-Alternately, run the FireDaemon service interactively and turn off logging to Stderr/Stdout so you can see what is happening when the Nginx instance starts.
+Point your browser at the Nginx instance (e.g. http://localhost) to ensure it is up and running.
+If you have issues, refer to the FireDaemon Pro debug log file, Windows Event Viewer and the Nginx log files.